oBoolt/dotfiles/README.md

 # My Config Files
-This repository is used to store my config files in linux usig the GNU stow
+This repository is used to store my config files in linux using the GNU stow

 ## Requirements
 You need the following softwares to setup